As a B2B marketer, an account-based marketing project plan isn’t optional.

 Articulating your vision and managing the details can be even tougher.

-To help start your ABM journey strong—or strengthen your priorities for the coming year—here’s a five-step guide to creating a strategy built with internal selling in mind.
+To help start your ABM journey strong—or strengthen your priorities for the coming year—here’s a five-step guide to creating an ABM strategy plan built with internal selling in mind.

 Use it to plot your approach, position your plan, and convince your audience of what you already know.